JEngTherm/EngThermBase.jl/docs/src/tt-amounts.md

 # Amounts Tutori-Test

-This "tutori-test"—i.e., a tutorial/test—goes through `AMOUNTS` instantiation, or quantity (plain `Number`) tagging with `EngThermBase`:
+This "tutori-test"—i.e., a tutorial/test—goes through `AMOUNTS` instantiation, or quantity (plain `Number`) tagging with `EngThermBase`, as well as through untagging ways:

 ## Generic Amounts

 `EngThermBase` generic amounts are generic and bears no assumptions on units, and thus, can represent any real quantity of any units, including dimensionless ones.
+Although they are capable of, they aren't meant to tag common thermodynamic quantities such as temperature, pressure, and various forms of energy; rather, it works as a fallback, "one-type-fits-all" type.
+For the common thermodynamic quantities, there are the specific amounts, illustrated below.

 ```julia
 julia> using EngThermBase